-If your pet is panting on a warm day, and is drooling a lot or foaming at the mouth, or generally, looking 'hot and bothered' it would be best to take action to avoid heatstroke.
+If your pet is panting on a warm day and is drooling a lot, foaming at the mouth, or generally looking 'hot and bothered," it would be best to take action to avoid heatstroke.

 It's important to also keep in mind what's normal for your dog.
 For example, flat-faced dogs already have to breathe a bit more heavily and so are at a higher risk of getting overheated.

 If no measures are taken to cool your dog down, these will progress to severe symptoms, which might include:

 These can be fatal, which is why spotting the early signs and being able to respond quickly is so important.

 How to Treat a Dog for Heatstroke at Home